Have you wondered what the optimal word count was for a blog post or web page?

 Analytics will tell you:

-- Which posts get great Google positions — and which ones are ignored?
+- Which posts get great Google positions?

 If you’re freelancing, don’t be afraid to ask your clients for their analytics information.
 The data will help you better understand what’s working — and how to make their SEO content strategy even better.

 Write as much as you need to — and not one word more.